A stochastic network with mobile users in heavy traffic: Introduction

 \subsection{Organization of the paper}

-Section~\ref{sec:notation} sets up notation used throughout the paper; it also presents two key couplings, one with an $M/M/1$ queue which provides a lower bound and one with a closed system that is easier to handle with regard to homogenization.
+Section~\ref{sec:notation} sets up notation used throughout the paper and summarizes the main results of the paper; it also presents two key couplings, one with an $M/M/1$ queue which provides a lower bound and one with a closed system that is easier to handle with regard to homogenization.
 This closed system is analyzed in Section~\ref{sec:closed}, where two bounds are derived: one concerning the time needed for the closed system to get homogenized, and the other concerning the time that the system stays homogenized, starting from a homogenized state.
 These estimates are used in Section~\ref{sec:open} to derive corresponding bounds for the open system.
 These bounds allow us to prove that the system is null-recurrent in the critical case, a case that had not been treated earlier.

 The last three sections then deal with the heavy-traffic regime: Section~\ref{sec:process} proves, using the above excursion arguments, that the sequence of processes converges weakly towards a multi-dimensional reflected Brownian motion; Section~\ref{sec:conv-distr} investigates the asymptotic behavior of the stationary distributions and Section~\ref{sec:sojourn-time} examines the asymptotic behavior of the sojourn times.